Photoactivated adenylyl cyclase: Use of PACs as optogenetic tools

 As PACs consist of a light sensor and an enzyme in a single protein, they can be expressed in other species and cell types to manipulate cAMP levels with light.
 When bPAC is expressed in mouse sperm, blue light illumination speeds up the swimming of transgenic sperm cells and aids fertilization.
-When expressed in neurons, illumination changes the branching pattern of growing axons.
+When expressed in neurons, illumination changes the branching pattern of growing axons, as well as to induce axon regeneration in vivo.
 PAC has been used in mice to clarify the function of neurons in the hypothalamus, which use cAMP signaling to control mating behavior.
 Expression of PAC together with K+-specific cyclic-nucleotide-gated ion channels (CNGs) has been used to hyperpolarize neurons at very low light levels, which prevents them from firing action potentials.

-Other light-activated cyclases
+Rhodopsin guanylyl cyclases

 Photoactivated guanylyl cyclases have been discovered in the aquatic fungi Blastocladiella emersonii and Catenaria anguillulae.
 Unlike PACs, these light-activated cyclases use retinal as their light sensor and are therefore rhodopsin guanylyl cyclases (RhGC).
 When expressed in Xenopus oocytes or mammalian neurons, RhGCs generate cGMP in response to green light.
 Therefore, they are considered useful optogenetic tools to investigate cGMP signaling.